donetian-petkov/HouseManagementApp/README.md

 ## Description

-The web portal is used for the management of a person's time through calendar, to-do list, reminders and shopping list.
+The web portal is used for the management of a person's time through calendar, to-do list, reminders and notes.

 ## Table of Contents